unicef/magasin-drill/README.md

 ## Install

-Drill Helm Charts can be deployed as simply as follows:
+After cloning this repo, Apache Drill helm chart can be deployed as simply as follows:

 ```shell
 # helm install <release-name> drill/ [--namespace|-n <namespace-name> --create-namespace]
  helm install drill drill/ --namespace magasin-drill --create-namespace
 ```

-This will install drill within the namespace `magasin-drill`.
+This will install Apache Drill within the namespace `magasin-drill`.
 If you skip `--namespace magasin-drill --create-namespace` the chart is installed in the `default` namespace.

 You can list the pods by running: